Skip to content

 Availability:

 This is feeder is one of our favorites for keeping hungry eastern bluebirds fed while keeping the European starlings at bay!
 Bluebird feeder comes with a clear glass (dishwasher safe) mealworm cup and wire mesh barrier guard.
-This baffled bluebird feeder is surrounded by sturdy vinyl coated wire mesh with 1-1/2" square openings to keep out starlings and squirrels.
+This baffled bluebird feeder is surrounded by sturdy vinyl coated wire mesh with 1-1/2" square openings to keep out starlings and most squirrels.
 The top and bottom are fully galvanized steel and powder coated in Erva's exclusive "Copper Tint" finish for years of durability.

 The glass cup is 3.25" in diameter and 1" deep and holds about two handfuls of dried mealworms.
 This feeder comes with a galvanized cable.
 The cable with the slide pulled down to secure the lid adds 12" to the height of the feeder, which measures 14" W x 8" H.